 All sites listed on the Inventory of Evaluated Historic Resources are flagged on The City’s electronic permitting system.
 All Development and Building Permit applications relating to Inventory sites are reviewed by Heritage Planning.
 When appropriate, Heritage Planning works with the applicant and other City departments to ensure the historic resource is not adversely affected by development activities.

 If the site is a designated (legally protected) Municipal Historic Resource, there are additional application protocols required to ensure alignment with the designation bylaw.

 Land use redesignation (rezoning) applications

-In some cases, applications are referred to the Calgary Heritage Authority
+In some cases, applications are referred to the Calgary Heritage Authority for advisory feedback.

 Historic resource impact assessments

 The Alberta Historic Resources Act empowers the Provincial Minister of Culture to order a Historic Resource Impact Assessment when they are of the opinion that proposed interventions may alter, damage or destroy that historic resource.
 Anyone, including the Calgary Heritage Authority and City Council can request that the Minister require this assessment.